 How do I renew my tax credits claim?

 HMRC will send you a renewal pack containing all the details you need to process your tax credits renewal.
 The renewal deadline for most people is 31st July.
 Still, it can vary, so check your renewal pack for more information.

 If you miss the deadline, don’t worry.
 You’ll receive another document from HMRC – the TC607 form – which you’ll have to return within 30 days, and your entitlement will be renewed, providing you still meet the eligibility criteria.

 Tax credits are a state benefit to support people with the costs associated with having children, or to top up low incomes.
 You may be entitled to tax credits, depending on the nature of your work and how many hours you do.

 However, there are also R&D tax credits available to small businesses.
 Your accountant can talk to you about how to claim R&D tax credits.

-To find out how Caroola can help you with your tax and accounting needs, please request a callback and one of our friendly experts will be in touch.
+To find out how Caroola can help you with your tax and accounting needs, please speak to one of our friendly experts.